tdwg/camtrap-dp/pages/home.md

 - [camtraptor](https://inbo.github.io/camtraptor): R package to read, explore and visualize Camtrap DP.
 - [Agouti](https://agouti.eu): Data management platform, uses Camtrap DP as export format.
 - [TRAPPER](https://os-conservation.org/projects/trapper): Data management platform, uses Camtrap DP as export format.

+See also the recorded [November 2022 webinar](https://www.gbif.org/event/f68927-b5c1-4ac8-a4ac-7d47645/exploring-camera-trap-data) for an introduction to Camtrap DP and its intended adoption as a publication format by the Global Biodiversity Information Facility (GBIF).

 ## Contribute